-You can buy Dr. Brown’s Specialty Feeding System with one-way valve through Amazon or the Dr. Brown’s website.
+You can buy Dr. Brown’s Specialty Feeding System with one-way valve through Amazon.
 The Dr. Brown’s bottles sold in stores do not have the one-way valve.

 Dr. Brown’s Specialty Feeding System uses a bottle with a one-way valve at the base of the nipple to keep the nipple full of milk.
 It does not require suction.

 - When the baby bites or compresses the nipple, milk flows into their mouth and not back into the bottle.

 - The one-way valve ensures that there is always milk in the nipple.